Assistive Technology Tools:

 Images on the Dolphin website do not usually contain a link.
 Any links to an internal or external web page are written in clear calls to action below or adjacent to images.

-Where possible, we use images of real people using Dolphin products, there are also some stock images throughout the website.
+Where possible, we use images of real people using Dolphin products, there are also stock images throughout the website.
 We take care to ensure that we have a diverse range of individuals pictured throughout the site, so that a wide range of people are represented, to reflect our diverse customer base.

 All graphics and icons on the Dolphin website have been designed using colours listed as accessible by the WCAG Accessibility Guidelines.
 Some graphics and icons have been ARIA hidden to enable screen reader users to have an easier navigation experience.
 All graphics used aim to give a clear indication of their purpose or subject without conveying key information.

 The colour scheme on the Dolphin website has been extensively researched and we only choose colours which are considered accessible for people with visual impairments.
 These colours have been tested on a variety of monitors and across different browsers and devices.
+We also consider how the background colour affects the accessibilty of the text colour, and have amended our colour schemes accordingly.

 The spacing around images has also been carefully considered and designed so that there is plenty of negative space.
 This can make navigation easier, and can help avoid sensory overload or confusion.